Global stability of three dimensional steady Prandtl equation: Introduction

-The detailed growth rates in $z$ near $z=0$ and decay rates in $z$ for $z$ large can be found in the proof. \end{theorem}
+The detailed growth rates in $z$ near $z=0$ and decay rates in $z$ for large $z$ can be found in the proof. \end{theorem}

-In the following, we will give some remarks on Theorem \ref{1121-250628}.
-First of all, this is the first step in establishing three-dimensional structural stability in Sobolev spaces under pertubation in both tangential and normal directions.
-On the other hand, in light of the potential instability resulting from the three-dimensional phenomenon of secondary flow, the powers of $z$ near $z=0$ for the derivatives of fluid variables are introduced to address some critical indices in the proof.
-In fact, a more general result Theorem \ref{1121} is proved in this paper.
+Theorem \ref{1121-250628} firstly established the global stability of steady solutions in function spaces with finite-order derivatives.
+In light of the potential instability resulting from the three-dimensional phenomenon of secondary flow, the powers of $z$ near $z=0$ for the derivatives of fluid variables are needed to address some critical indices in the proof with more details given in Theorem \ref{1121}.

 Although \eqref{eq:3DPrandtl} is no longer a parabolic equation, the boundary data on $\{x=0\}\cup\{y=0\}\cup\{z=0\}\cap\partial \Omega$ in \eqref{bddata-250628} can still be obtained from the prescribed data in \eqref{eq:3DPrandtl} by compatibility condition as follows.
 By $u=0$ at $z=0,$ we have $|\frac{\int_0^z\partial_x udz'}{u}|\leq Cz$ so that